hanjingo/doc/OS/mem_mgr.md

 $$
 ![addr_trans_symbol](res/addr_trans_symbol.png)

+*Summary of address tranlation symbols*

 How the MMU uses the page table to perform this mapping.
 A control register in the CPU, the `page table base register`(PTBR) points to the current page table.
 The $n$-bit virtual address has two components: a $p$-bit `virtual page offset`(VPO) and an $(n - p)$-bit `virtual page number`(VPN).
 The MMU uses the VPN to select the appropriate PTE.

 ![addr_trans_with_page_tbl](res/addr_trans_with_page_tbl.png)

+*Address translation with a page table*